cpucortexm/kernel_internals/README3.md

 Every hardware interrupt has a number hwirq and corresponding logical number IRQ number in linux.
 This mapping is needed because multiple hwirq lines may be connected to the same logical IRQ number.
 In linux, you can register an interrupt by using request_irq(irq_no , flags, irq_handler) flags = IRQ_SHARED or IRQ_ONESHOT
-IRQ_SHARED: used if interrupt line is shared with multiple devices IRQF ONESHOT: The interrupt is not reenabled after the IRQ handler finishes.
+IRQ_SHARED: used if interrupt line is shared with multiple devices.
+All the handlers with IRQ_SHARED flag will get called one by one for that IRQ number.
+The param passed to each handler includes the device identifier.
+If the handler is not matching with the device ID then it must pass IRQ_NONE so that next handler gets called.
+IRQF ONESHOT: The interrupt is not reenabled after the IRQ handler finishes.
 This flag is required for threaded irq which need to keep the interrupt line disabled until the threaded handler has run

 to unregister the handler and to disable the IRQ line call